 On the afternoon of September 11, 2001, FDNY Firefighter Dan McWilliams spotted a flag

-Several photographers captured the moment, including Thomas Franklin, a staff photographer at a New Jersey newspaper, The Bergen Record
+Several photographers captured the moment, including Thomas Franklin, a staff photographer at The Bergen Record,

 the following day.
 The photo was also released to the Associated Press wire, which resulted in the picture’s publication in several international papers.
 In the atmosphere of resurgent patriotism following the 9/11 attacks, Franklin’s photo became iconic.

 Franklin is also a donor to the Museum collection.